beckitrue/home-remote-server/README.md

 Cloudflare tunnels work well, and I've used them for more than a year.
 Cloudflare now calls this service, [Cloudflare Zero Trust](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/#:~:text=Cloudflare%20Docs-,Cloudflare%20Zero%20Trust,-Cloudflare%20Zero%20Trust), because hey, everyone wants zero trust now days.

 I had to update my edge Raspberry Pi OS to Ubuntu 22.10, and decided to add [Pi-hole](https://docs.pi-hole.net/) to it as well.
 And since I'm upgrading, I wanted to up my game and finally learn to use [Docker](https://docker.com).

-So, I had to install [cloudflared](https://hub.docker.com/r/msnelling/cloudflared), [nginx](https://hub.docker.com/_/nginx), and [pihole](https://hub.docker.com/r/pihole/pihole) containers on the Raspberry Pi 3 B from 2015.
+I had to install [cloudflared](https://hub.docker.com/r/msnelling/cloudflared), [nginx](https://hub.docker.com/_/nginx), and [pihole](https://hub.docker.com/r/pihole/pihole) containers on the Raspberry Pi 3 B from 2015.
 (Aren't these things amazing?).

 I'm using a Docker image `msnelling/cloudflared` because I'm running this on an older Pi, but if you're using a newer one, you can use the official Cloudflare image `cloudflare/cloudflared:latest`.
 You can configure this as environment variable in the `.env` file.

 ### Network Diagram for Cloudflare Tunnels